uberfastman/fantasy-football-metrics-weekly-report/README.md

     8. Once the app is created, it should redirect you to a page for your app, which will show both a `Client ID` and a `Client Secret`.

-    9. Copy the file `EXAMPLE-private.json` (located in the `auth/yahoo/` directory), and rename the file copy `private.json` by running the below command in your commmand line shell:
+    9. Copy the file `EXAMPLE-private.json` (located in the `auth/yahoo/` directory), and rename the file copy `private.json` by running the below command in your command line shell:

         * **macOS**/**Linux**: `cp auth/yahoo/EXAMPLE-private.json private.json auth/yahoo/private.json`